Meltrust/HTML-capstone-project-shop/README.md

-# HTML & CSS CAPSTONE PROJECT: A CUSTOM SHOP BUILT WITH BUSSINES SPECIFICATIONS!
+# HTML & CSS CAPSTONE PROJECT: A CUSTOM SHOP.

-> A beautiful musical instruments shop.
+> A beautiful musical instruments shop built with business specifications based on the design by Mohammed Awad.

 ## This is the main homepage.

 ![screenshot](./home-screenshot.png)

 ## This is the product search page.